 Triaging results can avoid swamping development teams with incorrect or duplicated defects reports, making it easy for users to report what they find.
-To be effective, good evidence and audit trails of the test result is needed, and this requires complying and easy to use capture technology.
+To be effective, good evidence and audit trails of the test result are needed, and this requires complying and easy-to-use capture technology.

 In an ideal testing process, the tests will have been developed to provide 100% coverage of the areas and scenarios needing testing.
 These will all have been executed correctly and passed, even if the process has undergone several cycles.

 At the same time, users will not have significant questions or concerns and will have provided positive feedback about the software’s quality and readiness.
 Upon completing this, all shareholders will have agreed that the changes will positively impact the organization and achieve project goals.